 My research area is theoretical/computational chemistry.

 In theoretical chemistry, my focus is on functionals of the electron density and formulations of the quantum-classical correspondence (and quantum and classical mechanics) in which the electron density is the fundamental variable.
 This work has relevance to the connection between quantum mechanics and information theory and to the construction of orbital-free kinetic-energy functionals.
-I am also interested in understanding and predicting chemical bonding and reactivity using the one-electron potential and other functionals of the electron density such as the Laplacian and the Electron Localization Function).
+I am also interested in understanding and predicting chemical bonding and reactivity using the quantum potential (and related functionals of the electron density such as the Laplacian and the Electron Localization Function).